Joovo/vjudge-spider/README.md

 # How to Use

-1.Create different folders manually or with code
+1. Modify the 'contestId' string in the main function to the contest number to be crawled.

-2.Modify the 'contestId' string in the main function to the contest number to be crawled.
+2. Modify the 'username' and 'password' in the 'login' function to the administrator's information.

-3.Modify the 'username' and 'password' in the 'login' function to the administrator's information.
+3. '~/save/$ python3 vjudge'